Ziptility/RxDBDotNet/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`).
 6. Open a Pull Request.

-Please ensure your code adheres to our coding standards and includes appropriate tests and documentation.
+Please ensure your code meets our coding standards and includes appropriate tests and documentation.

-For more detailed guidelines, refer to our [Contributing Guide](CONTRIBUTING.md).
+Please refer to our [Contributing Guide](CONTRIBUTING.md) for more detailed guidelines.

 ## Code of Conduct